Frequently Asked Questions

 Real-time locating systems basically consist of three main components:

-The active transponders emit a radio signal at defined intervals, which is received by at least three synchronized anchors.
-The anchors transmit the collected data together with the transponder ID number and the precise receiving time, via a gateway to the locating server.
+The active transponders emit a radio signal at defined intervals, which is received by at least three synchronized gateways.
+The gateways transmit the collected data together with the transponder ID number and the precise receiving time to the locating server.
 The SIMATIC locating manager software calculates the position of each transponder by a method called Time Difference of Arrival (TDOA) or Time of Flight.
 Accuracy is increased even further using flanking measures such as the automatic correlation of RTLS position data with the 3D model of the production environment as stored in the digital twin.

 Specifically, this means that: